 • Improve onsite parking needs for jurors, visitors and employees.

 The Courthouse was originally constructed in 1935 and hasn't seen significant improvements since 1978.
 With over 230,000 visitors annually, this 84-year-old building is showing its age and its inability to accommodate today's existing law and justice programs.
 After an extensive review of the structure along with its mechanical and electrical systems, as well as its ability to implement common court security measures, replacement of the courthouse is ultimately the most cost-effective solution of public resources.

 Option 5 in the Feasibility Assessment takes a phased build-out approach of replacing the Courthouse with Phase 1 moving forward immediately.

 State law allows Real Estate Excise Taxes (REET) 1 to be used for planning and construction of law and justice facilities.
 Phase 1 is roughly estimated to cost $54 million.
-Revenues of REET 1 will be used to repay a 30-year general obligation bond.
+The $54 represents the best estimate, of predesign, of the cost of the site work, building construction, cost of improvements to existing courthouse, parking improvements, property acquisition, design cost, furniture and fixtures, sales tax, permitting fees and contingency.
+Revenues from existing REET will be used to repay a 30-year general obligation bond.